Preventing colon cancer together

 These are just two of a number of options available for patients.
-Other screening options include CT colonography ("virtual colonoscopy"), fecal occult blood tests (FOBT) and Given Imaging's PillCam technology for colon cancer.
+Other screening options include CT colonography ("virtual colonoscopy") and fecal occult blood tests (FOBT).

 While some of these new screenings may be less effective than more invasive procedures and may lead to false positives, Dr. Pelster pointed out that these alternative methods are better than no screening at all, especially for patients who would otherwise forgo screening.